jhinkey/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 # Installing on WildFly

-Installing on WildFly requires installing the DXP WAR, installing dependencies, configuring WebSphere, and deploying DXP on WildFly.
+Installing on WildFly requires installing the DXP WAR, installing dependencies, configuring WildFly, and deploying DXP on WildFly.
 You must also configure your database and mail server connections.

 ## Prerequisites